Tracial oscillation zero and Z-stability: The main results

 \end{cor}

 \begin{proof} We note, by Theorem 1.1 of \cite{FLosc}, $A$ has T-tracial approximate oscillation zero.

 \end{proof}

 \begin{rem} In Theorem \ref{TM-1}, by (2) of Proposition \ref{Pextrb}, the condition on $\wtd{T}(A)$ does not depend on the choice of the basis $S.$ If $A$ is unital, or $A$ has continuous scale, the condition can be stated as $T(A)$ satisfies condition (C) (in particular, $T(A)$ may not be a Bauer simplex and may not have finite covering dimension).
+Theorem \ref{TM-1} covers cases of simple \CA s $A$ whose $\partial_e(T(A))$ are as in (v) of Remark \ref{Rmark1}, and Examples (4), (5) and (6) in \ref{exm-1} which have infinite dimension.
+We also note that, by , there are Choquet simpleces without countable extremal boundaries which do not satisfy condition (C).
 One day after the first version of this paper was posted, we were informed by Kang Li the paper of Wei Zhang \cite{Zw} which contains statements overlapping with our original statement.
 This helps us to improve our main results.
 It is, perhaps, conceivable, that the condition that a basis $S$ of $\wtd{T}(A)$ satisfies condition (C) can be further weakened in Theorem \ref{TM-1}. \end{rem}

 [2]{#2}